dansomething/coc-groovy/Readme.md

 - `groovy.java.home` : The absolute path to the JDK 8+ home directory.
 This is used to launch the Groovy language server.
 Requires a coc server restart.
 - `groovy.ls.vmargs` : Extra Java VM arguments used to launch the Groovy language server.
 Requires a coc server restart.
 - `groovy.ls.home` : The absolute path to the Groovy language server.
 This would be used instead of the bundled server when specified.
 - `groovy.project.referencedLibraries` : Configure additional paths (jar file or directory) for referencing libraries in a Groovy project.
+Note, Maven and Gradle projects will have their classpath automatically added.
 - `groovy.trace.server` : Traces the communication between the coc-groovy extension and the Groovy language server.

 ## Setting the JDK